AdobeDocs/platform-learn.en/help/tutorial-web-sdk/setup-experience-platform.md

 ### Validate a profile

-You can look up a customer profile in the Platform interface (or Journey Optimizer interface) to confirm that the data has landed in Real-time Customer Profile.
+You can look up a customer profile in the Platform interface (or Journey Optimizer interface) to confirm that the data has landed in Real-Time Customer Profile.
 As the name suggests, profiles populate in real-time, so there is no delay like there was with validating data in the dataset.

 First you must generate more sample data.
 Repeat the steps from earlier in this lesson to log into the Luma website when it is mapped to your tag property.
 Inspect the Platform Web SDK request to make sure it sends data with the `lumaCRMId`.